Boka Chaul: Description

+In the 17th century it was eaten for sustenance by Ahom soldiers while fighting the invading Mughal army.
+It is today made into a breakfast called Boka chaular Jalpan, eaten with curd, jaggery, or other accompaniments.

 Geographical indication

 It was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry, under the Union Government of India, on 30 July 2018 and is valid until 24 July 2026.

 Lotus Progressive Centre (LPC) and Centre for Environment Education (CEE) from Guwahati, proposed the GI registration of Boka Chaul.
-After filing the application in July 2018, the rice was granted the GI tag in 2023 by the Geographical Indication Registry in Chennai, making the name "Boka Chaul" exclusive to the rice grown in the region.
-It thus became the second rice variety from Assam after Joha rice and the 7th type of goods from Assam to earn the GI tag.
+After filing the application in July 2018, the rice was granted the GI tag in 2023 by the Geographical Indications Registry in Chennai, making the name "Boka Chaul" exclusive to the rice grown in the region.
+It thus became the second rice variety from Assam after Joha rice and the seventh type of goods from Assam to earn the GI tag.

 The GI tag protects the rice from illegal selling and marketing, and gives it legal protection and a unique identity.